tzmcion/ReactRopes/README.md

 #ReactRopes

-React Ropes will be a npm package providing a 'hanging' image on the rope Development is still in progress
+Dear Reader,

+This npm package is almost ready
+All left is to write good Readme

+Take care!